MooersLab/mooerslab-functions-el/README.md

 The functions will always be available.
 There will be no need to use the `mooerslab-functions-load ()` function below.

+## Usage

+If you have the package vertico installed, enter `M-x ml/` to see a list of functions in the minibuffer.
+If you have installed the package marginalia, you will also see the document string's first line describing what the function does.

 ## Alternate approach of loading the package